-Legal Interpreting Services for Discrimination Claims
+Legal Interpreting for Employment Discrimination Claims

 There’s a growing demand for legal deposition interpreting services in employment discrimination cases.
 In order successfully sue a former employer for discrimination and retaliation, a plaintiff must be prepared to present strong evidence in support of his or her discrimination claim to the court.
 As discussed in the following case, Padron v.
 Wal-Mart Stores, Inc. Court No. 12-cv-08089, decided by the U.S. District Court for the Northern District of Illinois, Eastern Division, on March 31, 2017, a plaintiff cannot simply allege discrimination in a complaint and then fail to produce any evidence in support of such claims.
 In Padron, the plaintiff claimed that Wal-Mart, his former employer, discriminated against him due to his Cuban national origin.
 Specifically, the plaintiff alleged that he was paid less and not given as much scheduling flexibility as his fellow non-Cuban employees because he is Cuban.
 He also claimed that he was harassed, subjected to slurs and graffiti, and that he was eventually discharged in retaliation for reporting the discrimination.

 In response to the plaintiff’s lawsuit, Wal-Mart filed a motion for summary judgment.
 The plaintiff, through his counsel, was required to file a response to Wal-Mart’s motion for summary judgment and Wal-Mart’s statement of undisputed facts but failed to do so.
 As a result, Wal-Mart’s statement of undisputed facts was deemed admitted by the court for purposes of ruling on Wal-Mart’s motion for summary judgment.
 The following is a summary of Wal-Mart’s statement of undisputed facts that the court deemed admitted: